marissarousseau/politicalspectrumquiz/README.md

-# politicalspectrumquiz
+# Political Spectrum Quiz
- A political spetrum quiz that determines which quadrant of the political spectrum you belong in.
+ A political spectrum quiz that determines which quadrant of the political spectrum you belong in.